ajaxbits/ds-migrator/README.md

 ## Usage

-In your pyhon program, import the DS Migrator:
+In your python program, import the DS Migrator:

 ```python
 import dsmigrator